GregariousMammal/Main-Site/_posts/2015-01-12-site-design-ideas.md

 layout: post
 title: Site Design Ideas
 created: 1421071223
+categories: writing odtwe
 ---

-I have started building the site for the &quot;One Day the World Ended&quot; project in Ruby on Rails and thus needed some designs.
-Here are my very rough ones so far&hellip;[[{"type":"media","view_mode":"media_large","fid":"128","attributes":{"alt":"","class":"media-image","height":"480","width":"333"}}]]
+I have started building the site for the "One Day the World Ended" project in Ruby on Rails and thus needed some designs.
+Here are my very rough ones so far.

 I doubt you can really see this, but it shows a typographical heavy white text on a black background with fixed header and footer for navigation.